johnmcmahon/bf-ui/UseCases/ShorelineDetection3.md

 - [ ] service reporting the available detection algorithms
 - [ ] pzsvc-bf-eval
 - [ ] pzsvc-bf-broker
-- [ ] pzsvc-bf-algofind
+- [ ] pzsvc-exec

 ##### Image Archive Listener
-- [ ] When a new image is added to the image archive, a message is automatically sent to Piazza.
+- [ ] When a new image is added to the image archive, an event message is automatically sent to Piazza.

 #### Information Exchanges
 ##### Get Detection Algorithms